 Section 1: Estimate your use of time

-Do you feel that there is not enough time, or that tasks are left hanging, or do you feel that it is difficult for you to find a daily study rhythm that works?
 You can start developing your own use of time by first looking at what do you do with your day.

 Mark your use of time as accurately as possible in the calendar below for one study week.
 If you wish, you can also fill out your real calendar, either electronically or the one in paper format!